Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Numerical results

 the ultimate rate of change for $m_{\chi, \text{eff}}^2$ and $\omega_k^2$ are largely unaffected by it.
 Thus, the phase space distributions are very similar with light gravitino masses.

-From the phase space distribution, the isocurvature spectrum can be calculated via equation~\eqref{fig:isocurv}.
-The expectation is that $|\beta_k|^2 \propto k^{-3}$ produces near scale-invariant isocurvature spectrum \cite{Kolb_2023}.
+From the phase space distribution, the isocurvature spectrum can be calculated via equation~\eqref{eq:iso_formula}.
+It has been shown (semi-)analytically that $|\beta_k|^2 \propto k^{-3}$ (in the low momentum side) produces a nearly scale-invariant isocurvature spectrum in the low momentum side and $|\beta_k|^2 \propto \text{const.}$ gives blue-tilted spectrum \cite{Kolb_2023}.
 In the vanishing mass limit $m_\chi \rightarrow 0$, the isocurvature spectrum indeed approaches scale invariance, see figure \ref{fig:iso-nosugra}.
 This can be potentially dangerous when considering CMB isocurvature constraints~\cite{Ling:2021zlj}.
 In the SUGRA case, the isocurvature spectrum always holds a $k^3$ scaling in the low momentum limit.
 The spectra are shown in figure \ref{fig:iso-sugra}.
-Thus, the CMB isocurvature constraint poses no limitation on the model parameters.
+Thus, the CMB isocurvature constraint poses no limitation on the model parameters, when SUGRA corrections are present.

 We show the energy densities of DM in the current universe in figure \ref{fig:TMode-abundance}.
 We assume that the DM particle does not interact with other (standard model) particles and their comoving number density is conserved after production.
-Thus, its current energy density can be expressed as $\rho_{\chi, 0} \approx m_\chi n_{\chi}$.
-On the vertical axis, we use the energy density of the DM particles divided by the entropy density and reheating temperature $\rho / (s_0 T_{\text{rh}}) $.
+Thus, its current energy density can be expressed as $\rho_{\chi, 0} \approx m_\chi n_{\chi,0}$.
+On the vertical axis, we use the energy density of the DM particles divided by the entropy density and reheating temperature $\rho_{\chi, 0} / (s_0 T_{\text{rh}}) $.
 This quantity is obtained from comoving number via the equation \eqref{eq:rho_s0}.
 To get the desired relic abundance $\Omega_{\textrm{DM}} h^2 \approx 0.12$, we need

 This means different $m_\chi$'s will need different reheating temperature to satisfy this condition.